 Treatment of chronic pains may be through the following methods:

-- Psychological treatment.
-In the case of the patient having depression, anxiety, and lack of sleep, therapy comes in hand with medication whereby the patient is administered drugs while on therapy.
+- Psychological treatment - in the case of the patient having depression, anxiety, and lack of sleep, therapy comes in hand with medication whereby the patient are administered drugs while on therapy.

-- Surgical implants.
-When the drugs and therapy fail the patients are implanted medicine on the spinal cord that delivers or pumps medicines such as morphine or muscle relaxers direct to the spinal cord.
+- Surgical implants - when drug and therapy treatment fails, the patients are implanted with medicine, that delivers or pumps medicines such as morphine or muscle relaxers direct to the spinal cord.

-- Exercise.
-Research has shown that endorphins that are released during exercise, can be able to block pain being sent to the brain from an aching part of the body.
-As indicated from a report by WHO published in 2015.
+- Exercise - a report published in 2015 by WHO showed, that endorphins are released during exercise, can block pain being sent to the brain from an aching part of the body.

 Economic and Social Impact of Chronic Pain in Kenya

-- Economic Impacts of chronic pain in Kenya include the financial side the chronic pain has cost the country as well as the individuals infected and those affected.
-Chronic pains in Kenya have called for the need of the government to intervene and help those infected individuals who cannot help themselves.
-Old aged people, those with other health conditions, and children have raised the need for the government and other health organization to treat them.
-The government of Kenya has spent millions of money trying to help those in chronic pain.
+- Economic impacts of chronic pain in Kenya include the financial side, such as cost that arise for the country, individuals affected, and families of those affected.
+Chronic pain in Kenya have called for the need of the government to intervene and help those affected, who cannot help themselves.
+The elderly, those with other health conditions, and children have raised the need for the government and other health organization to treat them.
+The Government of Kenya has spent millions of money trying to help those suffering with chronic pain.

-- Most of the people infected by chronic pains are breadwinners who cannot work since they are in pain and their muscles cannot do a lot of work hence, they have to beg from others leading to poverty.
-Other organizations too like WHO have invested in the country so much in terms of monetary value helping those who are sick.
+- Most of the people affected by chronic pain are breadwinners who cannot work since they are in pain and their muscles cannot do a lot of work, hence, they have to beg from others leading to poverty.
+Other organizations like WHO have also provided support and invested in the country.

-- The Social Impact of Chronic pain includes some of the people in the society who are discriminated against due to the chronic pain they have.
-Society sees chronic pain as some kind of disability while in the real sense it is just a condition that can be treated.
-As indicated from a report by WHO published in 2015.
+- The social impact of chronic pain includes, people in the society who are discriminated against due to suffering from chronic pain.
+As indicated by a report published in 2015 by WHO, society sees chronic pain as a disability, however in reality it is a condition that can be treated.